 The survey is administered by Ipsos MORI, an independent market research agency, so answers remain anonymous at all times.

-For every student who completes the survey online, the University will donate £1 to Llamau.
+For every student who completes the survey online, the University will donate £1 to charity.

-All students who are eligible for the survey will be in with a chance of winning one of four £250 Amazon vouchers provided by the University.
+All students who are eligible to complete the survey will be in with a chance of winning one of ten £100 Amazon vouchers provided by the University.
+A cash alternative cannot be substituted for the prize.

 You can find the NSS survey online at www.thestudentsurvey.com.

-On or around the 13th of February, you will also receive an invitation email to complete the survey by Ipsos MORI.
-Later, non-respondents will be contacted by post or by telephone.
+On or around the 8th of February, you will receive an invitation email to complete the survey from Ipsos MORI.
+Later, non-respondents to the email invite will also be contacted by post or by telephone.

 The NSS results are published to help prospective students make informed decisions of where and what to study.
 The University and the Students’ Union also use the data to identify areas of strengths and weakness.
 This enables the University to focus efforts on improving the student experience for future generations of students.